sychan/kb_sdk_docs/source/tutorial/5_setup.rst

     };

-Now return to your module's root directory and run ``make``.
+Now return to your module's root directory (you may already be there if following the tutorial) and run ``make``.
 With that complete, it's time to specify the user interface for the new app.

 .. important::